 - A Francophone recipient of the Order of Nova Scotia or Order of Canada selected upon the recommendation of the OLG;

 - A youth member selected upon the recommendation of the Executive Director of OAA

 - A former recipient of the Award

 The committee will make its selection and submit for His Honour's review and consideration.

 Should your nominee be chosen as the recipient of the Lieutenant-Governor’s Award of Excellence for l’Acadie and Francophonie of Nova Scotia, he or she will be invited to an Award ceremony hosted by the Lieutenant-Governor at Government House.
-The date will be announced pending Public Health guidelines.
+The ceremony is scheduled for 12 April 2023.